ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### TARGET NUMBER ROLLS

-Usually, when making a single dice roll or a multiple dice roll, the rules will require you to roll a specificc number followed by a '+'.
+Usually, when making a single dice roll or a multiple dice roll, the rules will require you to roll a specific number followed by a '+'.
 This indicates that the roll is a 'target number roll'.
 Making a target number roll is simple.
 If you are required to roll a 4+ on a single D6, for example, a roll of 4, 5 or 6 would be a success, but a roll of 1, 2 or 3 would not be.

 ### MODIFYING DICE ROLLS

-The rules will often call for a dice roll to be modifiedd, particularly when making a target number roll.
+The rules will often call for a dice roll to be modified, particularly when making a target number roll.
 To do this, simply roll the dice and then add or subtract the modifier(s) shown, effectively changing the outcome of the dice roll.
 If the rules ever instruct you to divide a dice roll in any way, any fractions should be rounded up, unless the rules state otherwise.

 ### ROLLING OFF